-Egypt and South Korea have made significant progress in their ongoing joint weapons production negotiations.
+Egypt and South Korea have made significant progress in their joint weapons production negotiations.

-The K9 Thunder is a 155mm 52 caliber tracked self-propelled howitzer developed and manufactured by the South Korean company developed by Hanwha Defense.
+The K9 Thunder is a 155mm 52 calibre tracked self-propelled howitzer developed and manufactured by the South Korean company developed by Hanwha Defense.

 The K2 Black Panther is a new generation of Main Battle Tank (MBT) designed, developed and manufactured in South Korea by the South Korean Company Hyundai Rotem.
 The K2 was unveiled for the first time to the public during the Defense Exhibition ADEX at the Seoul Airport in October 2009.